apache/doris/docs/en/extending-doris/udf/user-defined-function.md

 ### Writing UDF compilation files

-1. Prepare third_party
+1. Prepare thirdparty

-    The third_party folder is mainly used to store third-party libraries that users' UDF functions depend on, including header files and static libraries.
+    The thirdparty folder is mainly used to store thirdparty libraries that users' UDF functions depend on, including header files and static libraries.
 It must contain the two files `udf.h` and `libDorisUdf.a` in the dependent Doris UDF framework.

     Taking udf_sample as an example here, the source code is stored in the user's own `udf_samples` directory.
-Create a third_party folder in the same directory to store the static library.
+Create a thirdparty folder in the same directory to store the static library.
 The directory structure is as follows:

     ```
-    ├── third_party
+    ├── thirdparty
     │  │── include
     │  │ └── udf.h
     │  └── lib